Docy Child

 Technical Safeguards

-The Technical safeguards include measures – including firewalls, encryption, and data backup – to implement to keep ePHI secure.
-The safeguards include controls related to access controls, audit controls, integrity controls and transmission security controls.
+The Technical safeguards include measures, including firewalls, encryption, and data backup, to implement to keep ePHI secure.
+The safeguards include controls related to access controls, audit controls, integrity controls, and transmission security controls.

 Step 2: Prepare Materials

-Step 3: Complete Internal Review
+Step 3: Complete the internal review.

 The Audit